A Paleo and whole30 breakfast that does not use eggs!! This creamy porridge is ultra filling and satisfies for hours!

-Creamy, nutty, rich, and oh so filling…you will be surprised how good Paleo can taste AND how little of this porridge can carry you through your morning.
+Creamy, nutty, rich, and oh so filling…you will be surprised how good Paleo porridge can taste AND how a little of it can carry you through your entire morning.

 Want some more Paleo breakfast ideas?
 Try some of my other recipes!